DJDanl/cpp-docs.pt-br/docs/cppcx/platform-collections-vector-class.md

 ##  <a name="insertat"></a>Método Vector:: InsertAt

-Insere o item especificado no Vector atual após o elemento identificado pelo índice especificado.
+Insere o item especificado no vetor atual no elemento identificado pelo índice especificado.

 ### <a name="syntax"></a>Sintaxe